 Despite all precautions taken by the organiser, it might occur that a runner enters the start box without having activated his/her SIAC.
-This can easily be verified with the SIAC TEST station.
+This can easily be verified with the SIAC Test station.
 When coming in range of the station (50 cm), the SIAC should react as for a normal punch.
-The SIAC TEST station will not write any data on the SIAC.
+The SIAC Test station will not write any data on the SIAC.
 The card remains empty and is thus still able to register the start time (the START will not work when a SI-Card is not empty).
 The same test is also useful for allocated start times.

 Identification at check points in outdoor sport disciplines like trail, biking and skiing is slightly different than in orienteering.
 In general, passing speed is higher.
-The BS11 stations are specially adapted for these applications by enabling identification over the air over a larger distance.
+The BS11 stations are specially adapted for these applications by enabling identification over a larger distance.
 With the BS11-BL station, the SIAC can register the intermediate and start/finish times in a range of up to 3 metres.

 Base Station 11 (beacon small) features contactless timing with a range of 180 cm.